utruong309/cf_ai_linguashift/README.md

 - **Durable Objects**: Persistent state and session management
 - **TypeScript**: Type-safe development
 - **Vitest**: Testing framework with Cloudflare Workers support

-## Environment Variables

-No additional environment variables are required for basic functionality.
-The Workers AI binding is configured automatically through `wrangler.toml`.

-## Notes

-- The application uses session-based state management via Durable Objects
-- Each `sessionId` maps to a unique Durable Object instance
-- Glossary and preferences are persisted per session
-- The Worker includes CORS headers for frontend integration

 ## Additional Resources